 An essential criterion for validation and standardization is antibody reproducibility.
 If you are planning a long-term study that requires multiple vials of the same antibody, you want to be sure that it will perform in the same way over and over.
 Reproducibility is always crucial to secure that analyses and assays can be repeated over time and by other researchers, giving the same results.
 Unfortunately, lot-to-lot variation of antibodies can cause significant problems for your experiments.
 So how can you maintain the reproducibility of your experiments?

 Look for the original manufacturer of the antibody, who has complete control over the validation and lot-to-lot reproducibility.

 In addition, in-house testing by the manufacturer enables a high level of confidence that the antibody provided will work every time for all the applications that it is recommended for.

 5. What if I need support or feedback?

 We all know that word-of-mouth recommendations from colleagues have a relatively high impact when making a choice, but what does the antibody manufacturer say?

-Look for companies who would go as far as to look at your individual situation and help you troubleshoot by helping you choose the antibody that suits your experimental needs.
+Look for companies with a strong scientific support team who would go far to look at your need and help you troubleshoot.

 In the antibody business, good technical support means that the company provides a dedicated Scientific Support Team that offers competent and user-friendly assistance to its customers.
-If the technical support team is built around individuals who are experts of the product and the methodology behind it, you can be sure that they will assist you accordingly.
+If the technical support team is built around experts of the product and its methodology, you can be sure that they will assist you accordingly.

-If you have answered these 5 basic questions, you know now what to look for when buying your next antibody and your chances are much better that you will succeed with your experiment.
+If you have answered these five essential questions, you know now what to look for when buying your next antibody, and your chances are much better that you will succeed with your experiment.